digitaltrails/vdu_controls/README.md

   * A minor enhancement to ease installation on Ubuntu, create ``$HOME/bin`` if it doesn't exist.
 * 1.3.0
   * Add a CUSTOM::Sleep_Multiplier VDU config-file option to allow VDU specific sleep multipliers.
-    This can be used to prevent the slowest VDU from dragging down response time for all connected VDU's.
+    This can be used to prevent the slowest VDU from dragging down response time for all connected VDUs.
   * Added a main UI right-mouse action that makes the context menu available in the UI window.
   * Added a help option to context menu, it displays a formatted version of the ``--detailed-help`` text.
   * Added a ``--detailed-help`` command line option to extract the help from the script (in Markdown format).